Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 The wind turbines or wind generators use the power of the wind which they turn into electricity.
 The speed of the wind turns the blades of a rotor (between 10 and 25 turns per minute), a source of mechanical energy.
 The rotor then turns on a generator that converts mechanical energy into electricity.

-As the wind blows, a wind turbine converts the kinetic energy of the wind’s motion into mechanical energy by the rotation of the rotor and this mechanical energy is transmitted by the shaft to the generator through the gear train.
-The generator converts this mechanical energy into electrical energy, thereby generating the electricity.
+As the wind blows, a wind turbine converts the kinetic energy of the wind’s motion into mechanical energy by the rotation of the rotor, and this mechanical energy is transmitted by the shaft to the generator through the gear train.
+The generator converts this mechanical energy into electrical energy, thereby generating electricity.

-An electric motor orientates the nacelle so that its rotor is placed facing into the wind.
+An electric motor orientates the nacelle so that its rotor is placed facing the wind.
 Each turbine is made up of a mast between 20 m and 100 m according to the power of the machines.
-The mast supports the rotor usually equipped with three blades, and the nacelle which contains the generator with electrical and mechanical back-up.
+The mast supports the rotor usually equipped with three blades, and the nacelle which contains the generator with electrical and mechanical backup.

 Wind turbines are designed for wind speeds of between 14 and 90 km/hour.
-Above that, the braking mechanism automatically stops the turbine for the safety of the equipment and to minimise wear and tear.
+Above that, the braking mechanism automatically stops the turbine for the safety of the equipment and to minimize wear and tear.
 Modern wind turbines supply their normal power at around 50 km/h.

 A wind turbine is connected to the electricity network via a transformer located at the base of the mast.
 The electricity produced is generally stepped up to the voltage of the network (20 kV), then it passes through a delivery substation before being fed into the distribution or electrical transport network.